 We may also process your personal data where necessary to comply with our legal and regulatory obligations.
 Where we require personal data to comply with our legal requirements, failure to provide this data means we may not be able to provide the requested services to you and/or interact with you further.

-c) Sharing your personal data.
+- Sharing your personal data.
 We may disclose your personal data to our affiliates, agents and contractors (including to parties located outside the European Economic Area – “EEA”) for the purposes stated above.
+We may also disclose your personal data to our members (e.g., the mapping of external healthcare stakeholders).
 We may disclose your personal data to the following parties for the following purposes:

-- Hosting & Processing: MedTech Europe’s websites are hosted by third party service providers who help us provide our services.
-Additionally, other service providers are used for the provision of technology related services and the distribution of promotional material.
-Therefore, any personal data you submit through the use of MedTech Europe’s websites and/or applications may be processed by that third-party service provider.
+Hosting & Processing: The Sites are hosted by third party service providers who help us provide our services.
+Additionally, other service providers are used for the provision of services to us (e.g., to assist in the organising of an event) and the distribution of promotional material.
+Therefore, your personal data may be processed by a third-party service provider.
 For example, these third parties may process your personal data in order to sign you up to our newsletter, to an event or webinar, or to receive other email updates.
 This includes the following third-party service providers, which may be updated over time:

 - Google Analytics

-e) Duration of storage of your personal data.
-We will store the personal data that you send to us via this website on our databases.
+- Duration of storage of your personal data.
+We will store the personal data that you provide to us on our databases.
 We will retain your personal data for as long as your account is active or as needed to provide you with the services requested or to answer queries or resolve issues with us.
 After this period, your personal data shall be deleted from our databases subject to any legal, contractual or similar obligations to retain the personal data.